How do Eskimos keep warm?

 Are Inuit and Eskimo the same thing?

-Most of the people know as Eskimos are actually made up of two major tribes, which are the Inuit and the Yupik, as well as a number of much smaller isolated tribes which all have their own names.
-Saying Eskimo to describe these people is the same as calling anyone from Europe a European instead of referring to them as English, German etc.
+Most of the people known as Eskimos are made up of two major tribes, which are the Inuit and the Yupik, as well as a number of much smaller isolated tribes which all have their own names.
+The term Eskimo is a blanket word used to describe all people who are native to the northern areas of land in the countries contained within the circle, but this would be like referring to everyone from Europe as just European instead of the country they come from.